Nanolx/NanoDroid/README.md

 If Magisk is choosen to be installed, any previously installed root solution will be removed.
-NanoMod will also re-flash the boot image backup if you had system less SuperUser installed.

-That is to ensure MagiskSU is properly installed and working.
+NanoMod will also re-flash the boot image backup if you had system less SuperUser installed, that is to ensure MagiskSU is properly installed and working.

 The following Magisk/Modules can be choosen to be installed: